THG-DRE/verbump/readme.md

 ## Usage

+### version multiple applications in the same repository

-bump the version of `application1`.
+bump the version of `app1` taking into account any commits to shared components in `pkg`.
 ```
-./verbump bump \
+./verbump bump  --repository "." --include "pkg,cmd/app1" --version-file "cmd/app1/version"
-    --repository "/path/to/repo" \
-    --version-file "/path/to/repo/cmd/application1/version" \
-    --include "pkg,cmd/application1"
 ```

+commit `fix: ...` to `cmd/app1` results in version `0.0.1` being bumped to `0.0.2`

-bump the version of application2 independently of application1.
+bump the version of `app2` taking into account any commits to shared components in `pkg`.
 ```
-./verbump bump \
+./verbump bump --repository "." --include "pkg,cmd/app2" --version-file "cmd/app2/version"
-    --repository "/path/to/repo" \
-    --version-file "/path/to/repo/cmd/application2/version" \
-    --include "pkg,cmd/application2"
 ```

+commit `feat: ...` to `pkg` results in version `0.0.2` being bumped to `0.1.0`

+---

+### version an application with a pre release flag

-bump the version of anything that uses `pkg` if there were any changes.
+bump the version of `app1` and add a pre release label of `alpha`

 ```
-./verbump bump \
+./verbump bump --repository "." --include "pkg,cmd/app2" --version-file "cmd/app2/version" --pre-release "alpha"
-    --repository "/path/to/repo" \
-    --version-file "/path/to/repo/cmd/application2/version" \
-    --include "pkg"
 ```

+commit `fix!: ...` to `pkg` results in version `0.1.0` being bumped to `1.0.0-alpha.0`

+running the same command again will bump the version from `1.0.0-alpha.0` to `1.0.0-alpha.1`

+running the same command with a new pre release label of `rc` will bump the version from `1.0.0-alpha.1` to `1.0.0-rc.0`

+running the same command without pre release label will bump the version from `1.0.0-rc.0` to `1.0.0`